Artist Alley Application FAQ

 Where is the Alley this year?
 Is it in the OCC?

-The Artist Alley will be located in Hall C alongside the Exhibits Hall, specific location to be announced for 2019.
+The Artist Alley will be located in Hall C alongside the Exhibitor Area, specific location to be announced for 2020.
 There is no physical divider between artists and exhibitors, so as to encourage optimal traffic flow.

 How big is the Artist Alley this year?
 How many tables are there?